 Ease of Mounting

 Along with its less vicious sibling, both Beastmakers are compact.
 As a result, they are easy to mount.
 Their dimensions are roughly 22 3/4" x 6".
 The 2000 will fit above nearly any doorway, even in places with lower-than-average 7-foot ceilings.
 More standard, 8-foot ceilings are easy.
 The Beastmaker's short height means it can also be mounted in many other less-visible places, like the inside of a closet.
-The polished wood finish of this board is less of an eye soar than a multi-color polyester resin board, too, if hung in a visible area.
+The polished wood finish of this board looks pretty nice, too, if hung in a visible area.
 It also only requires six screws.
 As far as mounting a board goes, the Beastmakers are the easiest.

 This board is best for pretty advanced climbers.
 It can work for folks who aren't already red-pointing 5.12+/5.13a but a number of other options would be better.
 However, for climbers in that 5.12+/5.13a and above redpoint range, there are few better options out there for continuing to get strong.